 If you prefer a different language, select it from the list above.

 To reach more readers, the book authors recorded a 22-hours free video course in Udemy, which achieved thousands of enrollments from 100+ countries:

 This book is an official textbook for this Udemy course and serves as detailed tutorial, extending the course content with additional topics and more detailed explanations.

 Ask your questions about basic programming book at the SoftUni's forum:

 In this discussion forum you will get proper response to any question associated with the content of this book also any other questions about programming.
 The SoftUni community is so big that you will get a response within a few minutes.
-All of the teachers, assistant and mentors at SoftUni also responds on your questions.
+The trainers, assistants and mentors at SoftUni also responds on your questions.

-If you do have a specific question, for example if you spend many hours on a particular program and it doesn't start, you can always ask in the forum.
+If you do have a specific question, for example if you spend many hours on certain piece of code and it doesn't work correctly, you can always ask in the forum.
 You will be surprised how friendly are the SoftUni's forum participants.

 The book has an official Facebook page where you can track the news about the book series "Programming Basics", new releases, events and initiatives: